luccacondratiuk/DarkArduinoTheme/README.md

 ### INSTALLATION
 * Install the fonts listed above
-* Mac users should look in `/Applications/Arduino.app/Contents/Java/lib` and replace the `theme` folder inside (making a copy of the original in case want to revert back).
+* Mac users should look in `/Applications/Arduino.app/Contents/Java` and paste the `lib` folder inside (making a copy of the original in case want to revert back).
-* Windows is located in `C:\Program Files (x86)\Arduino\lib`.
+* Windows is located in `C:\Program Files (x86)\Arduino`.
-* Linux will be in `/usr/share/arduino/lib/` – note you may need to install the Arduino IDE from the Arduino site, not a place like Ubuntu Software
+* Linux will be in `/usr/share/arduino` – note you may need to install the Arduino IDE from the Arduino site, not a place like Ubuntu Software

 \- \- \-